Planning a Destination Wedding in South Africa

 We might be slightly biased, but South Africa is one of the most beautiful countries in the world.
-This makes it one of the most popular wedding, and honeymoon, destinations.
+This makes it one of the most popular weddings, and honeymoon, destinations.
 And because of our financial standing, compared to stronger currencies – hosting a wedding in ZA might end up bean more cost-effective.

 “Apart from the beauty of our country and everything SA offers (sea, sun, mountains, safaris, world-class service, and restaurants!), we are spoiled with professional and dedicated service providers that specialize in creating bespoke weddings and 100% personalized events.” – Madri le Roux-Moriz, The Event Planners

 Where do you start with planning a destination wedding?

 “I think the first step should be to make contact with a wedding coordinator.
 I’m not just saying this, because we are wedding coordinators, but I believe that with the right information, your wedding coordinator can create a shortlist of venues that will suit your style and budget.
 If you choose to book it directly, you should definitely look at accredited websites, like Pink Book and SA Venues to find a variety of options.
 Thereafter pinpoint the time of year you’d like to get married in and lock down a wedding date.
 Most venues should also be able to assist you with other service providers they enjoy working with.“ – Jaco van Loggerenberg, Just Jack

 How do you choose suppliers for your destination wedding?

 Anyone can go online in search of wedding vendors, but how do you know that the suppliers are trustworthy and will not let you down?
 With such a large amount of money and time being invested, it is very important that you find people you can trust.
 Face-to-face meetings are not so easy if you are based in different countries, so how do you decide on your vendors?